Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 60. Place dividers in your drawers.

 An alternative to drawer containers + easily diy-able solution to drawer organization.
+Plastic drawer dividers are easy to use and they allow you to divide your drawers just the way you need it.

 61. Use sticky notes or washi tape for extra organization in your planner.